-- 15.4.6.1 The requirements of section 106 of the Act. - 15.4.6.2 Whether the subdivision will facilitate the operation of rural or other lawfully established activities. - 15.4.6.3 Whether suitable access to a formed public road is retained or is to be provided as a result of the proposed subdivision. - 15.4.6.4 The extent of compliance with the relevant parts of the Code of Practice for Land Development - 15.4.6.5 The extent that the subdivision, access and building location will meet the objectives and guidelines of the Rural Area Design Guide. - 15.4.6.6 Whether the proposal makes adequate provision for services including water supply, stormwater run off control and sewage treatment. - 15.4.6.7 Whether any special heritage, amenity or ecological features are proposed to be protected as a result of the proposed subdivision, including: - Whether any areas of native vegetation or wetlands are to be protected by covenants or other mechanisms - ∉ Whether any heritage feature is to be acknowledged and protected - Whether public access will be facilitated to protected amenity features - 15.4.6.8 Where any land is located within identified ridgelines and hilltops, the extent that the access and building location will meet the assessment criteria of Rule 15.4.2a. - 15.4.6.9 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.
+- 15.4.6.1 The requirements of section 106 of the Act. - 15.4.6.2 Whether the subdivision will facilitate the operation of rural or other lawfully established activities. - 15.4.6.3 Whether suitable access to a formed public road is retained or is to be provided as a result of the proposed subdivision. - 15.4.6.4 The extent of compliance with the relevant parts of the Code of Practice for Land Development - 15.4.6.5 The extent that the subdivision, access and building location will meet the objectives and guidelines of the Rural Area Design Guide. - Whether the proposal makes adequate provision for services including water supply, stormwater run off control and sewage treatment.
+Where the proposal is located near an existing urban area or an existing residential subdivision, consideration should be given to the undergrounding of services. - 15.4.6.7 Whether any special heritage, amenity or ecological features are proposed to be protected as a result of the proposed subdivision, including: - Whether any areas of native vegetation or wetlands are to be protected by covenants or other mechanisms - Whether any heritage feature is to be acknowledged and protected - Whether public access will be facilitated to protected amenity features - Where any land is located within identified ridgelines and hilltops, the extent that the access and building location will meet the assessment criteria of Rule 15.4.2a. - 15.4.6.9 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.